Tugboat: Propulsion

 The first tugboat, Charlotte Dundas, was built by William Symington in 1801.
 It had a steam engine and paddle wheels and was used on rivers in Scotland.
 Paddle tugs proliferated thereafter and were a common sight for a century.
 In the 1870s schooner hulls were converted to screw tugs.
 Compound steam engines and scotch boilers provided 300 Indicated Horse Power.
 Steam tugs were put to use in every harbour of the world towing and ship berthing.
+However the word 'tug' was not applied to such boats until 1817 when John Wood launched "TUG" at Port Glasgow, Scotland.

 Tugboat diesel engines typically produce 500 to 2,500 kW (~ 680 to 3,400 hp), but larger boats (used in deep waters) can have power ratings up to 20,000 kW (~ 27,200 hp).
 Tugboats usually have an extreme power:tonnage-ratio; normal cargo and passenger ships have a P:T-ratio (in kW:GRT) of 0.35 to 1.20, whereas large tugs typically are 2.20 to 4.50 and small harbour-tugs 4.0 to 9.5.
 The engines are often the same as those used in railroad locomotives, but typically drive the propeller mechanically instead of converting the engine output to power electric motors, as is common for diesel-electric locomotives.
 For safety, tugboat engines often feature two of each critical part for redundancy.
 Some tugboats operate mainly on battery power.

 A tugboat is typically rated by its engine's power output and its overall bollard pull.
 The largest commercial harbour tugboats in the 2000s–2010s, used for towing container ships or similar, had around 60 to 65 STf of bollard pull, which is described as 15 STf above "normal" tugboats.